jamesthetab/jamesthetab.github.io/about.md

 permalink: /about/
 ---

-For the past several years, I have been working as a maths teacher and manager in schools, but this has been more the result of circumstance rather than long-term planning.
-Five years ago, I relocated to Yorkshire to support my parents through a health crisis.
-I took a teaching job at a boarding school nearby where I taught maths and served as Deputy Housemaster.
-I spent term breaks in Cambridge working with my supervisor and continued progressing on my research.

-With that behind me now, I have returned to Cambridge to finish my PhD.
-I am now exploring opportunities that can make good use of my training - in pure mathematics, data science, applied analysis, and education.
+I am currently finishing a PhD in pure mathematics at University of Cambridge in which I am researching the naturality of the Integral Logarithm in Algebraic Number Theory with Dr Christopher Brookes.
+I graduated with three firsts and a distinction in my degrees (near the top of the tripos rankings in parts II and III).
+I then took a sabatical from research and have extensive working experience as a maths educator for ages 11-22 (both in the classroom and management).
+This has included pastoral work and curriculum development.
+As a US Permanent Resident I am now looking for opportunities that could leverage my skills in pure mathematics, applied analysis, and education (in Europe or North America) as I transition to a university role or the tech world.

 ![alt text](/assets/James.jpg "J S Cooper")